Aashishsharma/Learnings/CSS/CSS3.md

 checked, enabled, focus, invalid
 ```

+3. Attribute selector - select tags to apply style based on attributes
+img[src^="../img/"] - select all images whose src attribite starts with ../img
+^ - start with
+$ - ends with
+* - contains

+**Types of units in css**
+2 categories
+1. Absoulte units and 2.
+Relative units

+1. Absoulte
+1.px - pixel - although absolute, depend on device's px display settings

+2. cm, pt- for points little pig then px, pc - 12 pts

+2. Relative (for responsive design, size depends on parent's unit size)
+1. %
+2. em - 2em - double the default font size
+3. vw(view width) and vh(view height)
+.abc {
+width: 70vw;
+height: 80vh;
+}
+set width od elem to 70 time 1% of view width, same for height

+## Text and Fonts
+1. Text styling
+body{
+text-transform - uppercase/lowercase/capatilized/none
+text-decoration - underline/overline/line-through
+text-align: left, right, center, justify(each line of para would use entire width, if word not fitring in the end, more space added inbetwwen words
+}

+2. Fonts
+body{
+font-weight: 100-800 // thickness of font
+font-style: italic
+font-size: 1.25em // 25% larger then standard font-size
+font-family - 3 default available, serif(edgey characters) sans-serif (opp. of serif - good readibility), monospace (each character has same width)
+Other common available - times new roman, aerial on users computer

+font-family: "Times New Roman", serif - it basically says - use font family as TNR, if not available on users computer, use default as serif

+External fonts -
+Fonts.google.com
+1. Add link tag to <head> before your custom css file links, or else you can use external font if they are loaded after your styles are set
+2. Add styling
+font-family: "lato", "sarabun", sans-serif
+- use font family as lato, if not available (no internet, external site down) use sarabun, if not available use sans-serif

 **Block vs Inline elements**
 Block elements have line break, so every block element comes to new line.